ka-zuumi/vesicle-HMM-analysis/docs/index.rst

 What biophysical simulations can be analyzed?
 ---------------------------------------------

-This set of codes are primarily for simulations of vesicles (sphere-likelipid membranes)
+This set of codes are primarily for simulations of vesicles (sphere-like lipid membranes)

 Where to start?
 ---------------